 Willow is a very small town located in the state of Alaska.
 With a population of 2,196 people and just one neighborhood, Willow is the 34th largest community in Alaska.

-Willow is a blue-collar town, with 35.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Willow, you'll notice that it is more blue-collar than most other communities in America.
+35.46% of Willow’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Willow is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Willow who work in management occupations (12.94%), office and administrative support (12.62%), and sales jobs (9.42%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.21% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Willow is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Willow does not have a public transit system used by locals to get to and from work.

 The citizens of Willow are slightly better educated than the national average of 21.84% for all cities and towns, with 21.72% of adults in Willow having a bachelor's degree or advanced degree.